alansantospi/alansantospi/README.md

 ### Hi there 👋, my name is [Alan Santos](https://github.com/alansantospi/)! 😁

-I am a full-stack software developer with more than ten years of experience working as a Software Engineer.
+I am a full-stack software developer with 10+ years of experience working as a Software Engineer.
 I am also a doctorate's student in Computer Science.

 **Languages and Tools:**